Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 Ensure to verify package compatibility before importing.
 Similarly to the export process, you can specify the number of resources to import.
 During the import, you may need to resolve conflicts if a resource from the package duplicates an existing one.

 Note that the specifics of importing resources may vary.
-For example, for a Flow, you will need to map locales.
+For example, for a Flow, you need to map locales.

 ### Check Package Compatibility